Biodynamic Body Psychotherapy

 - Enhance self-awareness and emotional regulation

-- Deepen connection with oneself
+- Deepen connection with yourself

 - Regain ability to respond rather than react